snowyco/Bigwave-Sale/Description.md

+# Everything has a $5 flat rate for shipping.

 # ミカヅキBIGWAVE – 星空Romantic (Nega Variant) : $OLD
 The vinyl itself is in good quality, however the sleeve has seen better days.
 I sadly got it like this, with these weird streak marks and some damage on the back.